 Your child is learning every day, no matter how young they are.
-It is never too early to share books, talk with children, count together during everyday activities.
+It is never too early to share books, talk with children and count together during everyday activities.

-You can prepare your child for reading by sharing books, reading to him/her, talking about what might happen next etc. Draw attention to the words, so they begin to realise that the print tells the story to accompany the pictures.
+You can prepare your child for reading by sharing books, reading to him/her, talking about what might happen next etc. Draw attention to the words so they begin to realise that the print tells the story to accompany the pictures.

-If your child is used to handling mark making tools such as pens, crayons and pencils, you may wish to start writing their name with them (in lower case letters).
+If your child is used to handling mark making tools such as pens, crayons and pencils, you may wish to start writing their name with them (Capital letter followed by all lowercase letters).
 At first your child can trace or copy and then move on to writing alone.